×

 Unlike previous versions of the game, this game exclusively supports Portuguese from Brazil, which caused quite a bit of discontent among those looking to play in continental PT.

-It’s also rich in emotions, so you can add some depth to your characters’ story lines and subsequently grasp some abstract concepts.
+It’s also rich in emotions, so you can add some depth to your characters’ storylines and subsequently grasp some abstract concepts.
 Check out the game-play video of a Brazilian player in an episode that has everything: romance, betrayal, fistfights and the inevitable triumph of true love.
 Basically, you have the chance to direct your own Brazilian telenovela in the Sims universe.

-“The Sims 4” is available for purchase on Origin in standard or digital deluxe edition, going for around $65 and $75 respectively.
+“The Sims 4” is available for purchase on Origin in standard or digital deluxe editions, going for around $65 and $75 respectively.
 The full game is also available as a free trial for 48 hours, just enough to build your dream house and find love.

 So get yourself immersed in this virtual world of Portuguese and before you know it, you’ll be ready for the real deal!